Company Logo - Home Link

 It's best known for its Great Hall, which hosts a rotation of really cool exhibitions.

-It is free to the publicto visit the Great Hall, but most exhibitions require a paid ticket.
+It is free for the public to visit the Great Hall, but most exhibitions require a paid ticket.
 To learn more about those, click here.

 International Spy Museum

-For everyone enthralled in espionage, this is your place to be!
+For anyone enthralled by espionage, this is the place to be!
 The Spy Museum has relocated to L'Enfant Plaza.

-It is now bigger and more accessible by Metro, and a very short walk if you're visiting the Air & Space Museum.
+It is now more extensive and more accessible by Metro, and a concise walk if you're visiting the Air & Space Museum.

-Since this museum is open longer than the Smithsonian museums, this is a great option to go to later in the afternoon.
+Since this museum is open longer than the Smithsonian museums, it is a great option for later in the afternoon.

 Planet Word